Urgent Treatment Centre charges during the coronavirus pandemic

 UK and Jersey health agreement

-No, the health card does not automatically entitle you to free hospital treatment.
+Your health card does not automatically entitle you to free hospital treatment.
 The Health and Social Services Department will only provide free emergency hospital treatment (in the Emergency Department).
-You will have to pay for other hospital treatment and services unless you meet one of the following conditions:
+You have to pay for other hospital treatment and services unless you meet one of the following conditions:

 - you have been living in Jersey for at least 12 months prior to treatment